JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 While we could go right to execution or parsing and just develop with unit tests, I like having some form of interactivity as soon as possible.
 The unit test approach would definitely make sense if this was a "real" project, for personal stuff I'm fine being a bit in the wild west to make life easier.

 So to get to interactivity let's make a REPL.
-We can make a new crate by going in the `crates` directory and running `cargo new sql_jr_repl`.
-The [rustyline crate](https://github.com/kkawakam/rustyline) seems like it will cover the basics for a REPL, so we can add it with `cargo add rustyline` in the `sql_jr_repl` directory.
+We can make a new crate by going into the ` crates`` directory and running  `cargo new sql_jr_repl`.
+The [rustyline crate](https://github.com/kkawakam/rustyline) seems like it will cover the basics for a REPL, so we can add it with `cargo add rustyline`in the`sql_jr_repl` directory.

-We can basically copy the example with some small tweaks to get started
+We can copy the example with some small tweaks to get started

 ```rust:sql_jr_repl/main.rs
 use rustyline::error::ReadlineError;